bokand/bokand.github.io/web_viewports_explainer.md

 Firefox model and is more compatible with pages designed for desktops.

 ###### Safari
-Initially, (AFAICT) Safari had a "hybrid" model of the Edge/Firefox models.
+Initially, (AFAICT - based on my own observations only) Safari had a "hybrid" model of the Edge/Firefox models.
 As you zoomed in, it would affect both viewports like Firefox.
 But once you zoomed in far enough and reached a threshold, it would stop zooming in the fixed viewport and zoom only the visual, like Edge.
 While a nice idea, it was hard to reason about and broke down in many cases.

 More recently, Safari has moved to the Edge model.

 ###### Chrome
 Initially used the Firefox model but later switched to the Edge model.

 So it looks like the major browsers are converging on a common model (Firefox intends to move to this model too: [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1123938)).
 Huzzah!